UKPLab/bea2016-spelling-difficulty/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 ## Project structure
-* `src/main/java` contains the code
+* `de.tudarmstadt.ukp.spellingDifficulty` contains the code
-* `src/main/java/features` -- feature extractors for the spelling difficulty features
+* `/features` -- feature extractors for the spelling difficulty features
-* `src/main/java/io` -- readers for the learner corpora
+* `/io` -- readers for the learner corpora
-* `src/main/java/prediction` -- the experimental setup for the experiments described in the paper
+* `/prediction` -- the experimental setup for the experiments described in the paper
-* `src/main/java/preprocessing` -- pre-processing for the corpora
+* `/preprocessing` -- pre-processing for the corpora
-* `src/main/java/types` -- annotation types
+* `/types` -- annotation types
-* `src/main/java/util` -- phonetisaurus pronunciation handling
+* `/util` -- phonetisaurus pronunciation handling

 * `src/main/resources` contains the data and the results
-* `src/main/resources/CrossCorpusComparison` -- the results for cross-corpus comparison, table 5 in the data
+* `/CrossCorpusComparison` -- the results for cross-corpus comparison, table 5 in the data
-* `src/main/resources/EFC` -- training data, test data and results for the EFC corpus
+* `/EFC` -- training data, test data and results for the EFC corpus
-* `src/main/resources/FCE` -- training data, test data and results for the FCE corpus
+* `/FCE` -- training data, test data and results for the FCE corpus
-* `src/main/resources/MerlinDe` -- training data, test data and results for the German part of the Merlin corpus
+* `/MerlinDe` -- training data, test data and results for the German part of the Merlin corpus
-* `src/main/resources/MerlinIt` -- training data, test data and results for the Italian part of the Merlin corpus
+* `/MerlinIt` -- training data, test data and results for the Italian part of the Merlin corpus
-* `src/main/resources/wordLists` -- additional resources, see Readme.txt in this folder for details
+* `/wordLists` -- additional resources, see Readme.txt in this folder for details

 * DATA: The data is available at https://www.ukp.tu-darmstadt.de/data/spelling-correction/spelling-difficulty-prediction/.
 Please also cite thereferences to the original learner corpora listed there.
 ## Requirements